leonardtdomingovida/Learner-and-Employee-Management-System/README.md

 👨‍💻 Developer:
 Leonard Domingo

-## License
+## 📄 License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+The Laravel framework used in this project is also licensed under the MIT license.